 Would you not care?

-Gossiping and speaking bad about others has become an acceptable social activity.
-Whether it is at home or at work.
+Gossiping and speaking badly about others has become an acceptable social activity at home or work.

 The next time you are about to say something unkind about someone.

 How would I feel if someone said that about me?

 How would it make that person feel?